HaoranWang11/CS-Senior-DSGN-1/Project-Description.md

 # CS-Senior-DSGN-1
-## Idea one: Login project.
+Idea one: Login project
-I wanna make a login project
+I want to make a login project